Race for Virus Vaccine Could Leave Some Countries Behind

 Executives at Pfizer and some other major drug makers say they oppose suspending patent rights for potential COVID-19 vaccines.

-Health officials worry what that might mean for divvying up supplies of a vaccine arguably needed by every country on the planet.
+Although vaccine stockpiles exist for diseases like yellow fever, cholera and meningitis, these are required only for a few developing countries during acute outbreaks.
+There is no precedent for divvying up vaccines that would arguably be needed by every country on the planet.

 “We can’t just rely on goodwill to ensure access,” said Arzoo Ahmed, of Britain’s Nuffield Council on Bioethics, noting that precedents of how innovative drugs have been distributed are not encouraging.
-“With HIV/AIDS, it took 10 years for the drugs to reach people in lower-income countries.”
+“With HIV/AIDS, it took 10 years for the drugs to reach people in lower-income countries.
+If that happens with COVID-19, that would be very worrying.”

-African nations have already been at the back of the line for medical supplies in the pandemic and “it will be worse if a vaccine is found,” UNAIDS chief Winnie Byanyima told reporters Thursday.
-“We can’t afford to be in the back of the queue.”

-Other experts pointed out that there are billions of taxpayer dollars devoted to every stage of vaccine development, but little oversight over how the funds are spent and few guarantees the inoculations will get to those who need them most.
+Other experts pointed out that there are billions of dollars devoted to every stage of vaccine development, but little oversight over how the funds are spent and few guarantees the shots will get to those who need them most.

-“We don’t know what the process will look like or how transparent it will be,” said Suerie Moon, co-director of the Global Health Centre at the Graduate Institute Geneva.
+Suerie Moon, co-director of the Global Health Centre at the Graduate Institute Geneva, said it's unclear how any vaccines meant for developing countries will actually be distributed.
+“We don’t know what the process will look like or how transparent it will be,” she said.

-The World Health Organization is currently working on developing an “allocation framework” for how coronavirus vaccines should be given out, said Dr. Soumya Swaminathan, the U.N. health agency's chief scientist.
+Dr. Soumya Swaminathan, WHO's chief scientist, said the U.N. health agency is currently working on developing an “allocation framework” for how coronavirus vaccines should be given out.
 But this guidance would not be binding.

-Swaminathan said she hoped there might be 2 billion doses available for vulnerable and priority health workers globally by the end of next year and that WHO would propose how they might be distributed.

-“Countries need to agree and come to a consensus," she said.
-"That’s the only way this can work.”
+“We don't want to be in a situation where there are doses of a vaccine but they're just available to some countries,” she said.
+“We need to have a consensus on that so we can agree to share the vaccine in a way that protects the most vulnerable.”

 Larson reported from Washington.
-Associated Press writers Danica Kirka in London, Lauran Neergaard in Alexandria, Virginia, Linda A. Johnson in Fairless Hills, Pennsylvania, and Cara Anna in Johannesburg contributed to this report.
+Associated Press writers Danica Kirka in London, Lauran Neergaard in Alexandria, Virginia, and Linda A. Johnson in Fairless Hills, Pennsylvania, contributed to this report.